alexseveringhaus/alexseveringhaus/README.md

 ## Alex Severinghaus

-• I am a sophomore at the University of Southern California, Viterbi School of Engineering
+• I am a junior at the University of Southern California, Viterbi School of Engineering

 • I am pursuing a Bachelor of Science in Computer Engineering & Computer Science